 Written by practitioners for practitioners, the authoring team behind Butler and Holt’s Indictable Offences Queensland (IOQ) comprises experienced, practising barristers led by general editors Judge Brendan Butler AM SC of the Queensland District Court and Saul Holt QC.

 In this interview, Mr Holt discusses the innovative and technology-forward approach taken in creating the IOQ service, how the new service will be of use to practitioners and what he is looking forward to in his role as General Editor.

-How did you approach creating the Indictable Offences Queensland subscription service?
+Q: How did you approach creating the Indictable Offences Queensland subscription service?

-To start off with, Judge Butler and I put together a team of authors who are all experienced criminal barristers.
+A: To start off with, Judge Butler and I put together a team of authors who are all experienced criminal barristers.
 Our approach was to provide a thematic overview of the criminal law in Queensland (the Criminal Code together with legislation relating to key areas including drugs, procedure, sentencing and bail) and annotate those extensively but concisely.